jonathan89829/IOTA/IOTA private net/README.md

 ```
 This command enables the functionality required to execute WSL and install the Linux Ubuntu distribution.
 ### Install Docker and Docker compose
-Next we need to install Docker and Docker compose:
+Next you need to install Docker and Docker compose:
 ```
 sudo apt install curl
 ```